Make Invisible Assumptions Visible Before They Become Consequences

 Submissions may be reviewed and recorded as REDUCED, UNDER INVESTIGATION, or FALSIFIER.
 The ledger exists because the conjecture may be wrong.

-Evaluate consequential actions before they bind into operational reality and return ALLOW, ESCALATE, or REFUSE.
+Evaluate consequential actions and commitments before they bind into operational, financial, cyber, infrastructure, or governance consequence.

 Independent verification

-Reconstruct decision paths, verify receipts, inspect authority continuity, and test whether decisions reproduce outside the original runtime.
+Reconstruct decision paths, inspect authority continuity, and test whether conclusions reproduce outside the original runtime.

-Control high-risk identity actions such as role grants, break-glass access, administrative changes, and authority drift scenarios.
+Control high-risk identity actions such as role grants, break-glass access, administrative changes, authority drift, and access recovery scenarios.

 Operational consequence control